-Add perimeter containment to keep children – especially younger children – from wandering off.
-If you have playground equipment for older children and younger children, decide whether you want to group by age ranges or by activity.
+Add perimeter containment to keep children — especially younger children — from wandering off.
+If you have playground equipment for older school-aged children and younger preschool children, decide whether you want to group by age ranges or by activity.

 Focus on green spaces and quiet play areas where children can go if they become overwhelmed.
 Create cozy spaces.
 Ensure these are large enough to allow children to continue playing together or permit parents to climb in and support the child if they’re struggling with the noise and bustle of the play space.

-4) Target all senses
+4) Target All Senses

-Many pieces of equipment are multifunctional and designed to appeal to multiple senses for maximum accessibility.
+Many pieces of equipment are multifunctional and designed to appeal to multiple senses for maximum inclusivity.
 For example, Playworld offers the Bell Half Panel, which is visually appealing with its bright colors while also allowing children to explore the world of sound by making noises.
 The panel also encourages hand-eye coordination.
 This piece can be combined with a wheel or other equipment so children can play together and coordinate their playtime.

 Similarly, the RockBlocks® WonderFalls lets children play on multiple levels and allows individuals of all abilities to move their bodies in different ways.
 Children can climb, slide and engage.
 The RockBlocks® WonderFalls also include design elements and bright colors for visual appeal as well as different textured materials so children can explore different surfaces.
 Both at the ground level and the higher levels, there’s plenty for children to explore.

-5) Include challenges at multiple levels
+5) Include Challenges at Multiple Levels

-Steps to Re-imagine Your Playground for Everyone
+Steps to Reimagine Your Playground for Everyone

 Making the transition from your current playground to a more accessible and inclusive one is a commitment.
 Part of the process will mean you have to envision your playground as a new space — one that’s available for everyone.